rosariojp/QueryBuilderAPI/README.md

 ### Rules:
 * Can have a single must or should section inside a bool section
+* Can have any attribute name and value for match section
 * Inside each one of musts or shoulds can have nested bool sections

-* Can have any attribute name and value for match section
+More information can be found at: https://www.jobreadyprogrammer.com/blog/5893/oop-api-assignment